ASTRELION/AlbanTheSorcerer/README.md

 A 80x21 dungeon is generated with random rooms that are fully connected by paths.
 The rooms are a min size of 3x2, intersection of rooms is implemented so that rooms never intersect and have a minimum of 1 unit of space between them.

 #### Assignment 1.02 : Dungeon Load/Save
-Dungeon is able to be loaded from dungeon file located in ~/.rlg327/dungeon.
+Dungeon is able to be loaded from dungeon file with switch --load, located in ~/.rlg327/dungeon.
 File is loaded and displayed correctly.
-Save functionality still to be implemented; switch may be used but will not perform any action.
-Player is not displayed.
+Dungeon can also be saved with switch --save and the file is saved in the same directory as loaded from, overwriting any exisiting files.
+File semantics, version, size, character position, and board configuration are correctly loaded and saved.
+Code will be reorganized at a later date to be more effective.

 #### Assignment 1.03 : Path Finding
 *Completed by Wednesday, September 19th, 2018*